Harmonized System Codes Explained

 A description of "shoes" is commonly understood to be footwear.
 Shoes can also mean parts of machinery, brakes, precision measuring equipment, cameras.

-To send an international courier shipment, always include a clear, detailed description.
-Also include what the item will be used for.
-International couriers have developed the ability to efficiently assign HS Codes.
-It is best, however, to try to provide at least the first 6 digits of the HS Code.
+To send an international courier shipment, always include a clear, detail description.
+Also include the purpose or function of the item .
+International couriers have the ability to efficiently assign HS Codes.
+It is best, however, to provide at least the first 6 digits of the HS Code.

 The HS code for shoes?